Economic chill dulls Chinese appetite for some luxury brands

 Anxiety over possible terrorist attacks has prompted some Chinese to avoid Paris, London and other shopping destinations.

-"If people previously were going to the U.S. to buy an American luxury brand, that's not their first choice anymore," Cavender said.
+"If people previously were going to the US to buy an American luxury brand, that's not their first choice anymore," said Cavender.
 "They would rather go to Japan, New Zealand or someplace in Europe where the process is easier."

-Becker says he's been working with several clients, including designer stores on New York's Madison Avenue and Brookfield Place, on how to better cater to the Chinese.
-That includes allowing Chinese customers to use their preferred mobile payments systems, such as Alipay or WeChat.
+Becker says he's been working with various clients including designer stores on New York's Madison Avenue and Brookfield Place, which houses such brands as Gucci on how to better cater to the Chinese That includes offering the ability for Chinese customers to pay via Alipay or WeChat.

-He says he has heard there's been some weakening in sales to Chinese tourists in the past three months because of the economy.
+He says anecdotally, he has heard there's been some weakening in sales among Chinese tourists in the past three months because of the economy.
 But he says the political tensions between China and the U.S. haven't been a factor — yet.

 "When your confidence in the economy is off, whether it's here in the United States or in the China, you're going to cut back on your overall spending," he said.